Skip to main content

 Overview

-Now that your infrastructure and monitoring are set up, you’ll deploy the vLLM inference service.
-This step covers configuring your deployment, deploying the service, and verifying it’s working correctly.
+Now that your infrastructure and monitoring are set up, you’ll deploy the vLLM inference service to serve large language model completions from your CKS cluster.
+This step covers how to configure your deployment, deploy the service, and verify it’s working correctly.

 Step 1: Configure your deployment

 Choose from the example configurations in the hack/ directory, or customize values.yaml for your specific model and requirements.
-For this guide, we’ll deploy Llama 3.1 8B Instruct.
-Navigate to the inference/basic directory, and run the following command:
+This guide deploys Llama 3.1 8B Instruct.
+Navigate to the inference/basic directory, and run the following command to create a working copy of the example values file:

 cp hack/values-llama-small.yaml my-values.yaml